UWPCE-PythonCert/PythonCertDevel/_sources/modules/Functions.rst.txt

 From various tutorials, etc, you should have the basics of writing functions down.

-In particular, you know that functions can contain a chunk of code that can be wirtten once, and used multiple times from other parts of the code.
+In particular, you know that functions can contain a chunk of code that can be written once, and used multiple times from other parts of the code.

 You know that you can pass values into the function, and that it can return values to the "calling" code.